-This section explains the minimum grade requirements for external transfer students.
+This section explains the minimum admission requirements for external transfer students.
+Presenting minimum admisison requirements does not guarantee admission.

-Select the schooling completed and intended program from the chart below.
-Students presenting both college and university are normally required to present the minimums for each institution attended.
+Select your previous post-secondary studies and intended program from the chart below.
+Applicants who have previously attended a college or university are normally required to present the minimum requirements for each institution attended.
 The information below relates specifically to studies completed in Canada.
 For international qualifications please contact Admission Services.

 Community College Minimum Requirements for Consideration

-The University welcomes applications from college students who have completed a minimum of one year of study in appropriate two and three year community college programs.
-The application of transfer credits will vary depending on the degree program and specialization you have been admitted into.
-Normally, applicants who have completed a two year college diploma can receive up to 5.0 credits (1 year), while applicants who have completed a three year college diploma program can receive up to 10.0 credits (2 years).
-Depending on the program you've applied to, it may also be necessary to meet the high school requirements.
+The University welcomes applications from college students who have completed a minimum of one year of study in appropriate two- and three-year community college programs.
+Transfer credits are assessed upon admission and are typically outlined in an offer letter .
+Transfer credit assignments will vary depending on the degree program and specialization yu have been admitted into.
+Normally, applicants who have completed a two-year college diploma can receive up to 5.0 credits (1 year), while applicants who have completed a three-year college diploma program can receive up to 10.0 credits (2 years).
+In addition to presenting the minimum cumulative average from college studies, applicants must also present 4U prerequisites or equivalent.

 University Minimum Requirements for Consideration